codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Challenge-543e.md

 ### What is a _project changelog_?

-The approach of the forecoming challenges is to create a file that will contain a history of the changes made to our _project-log_ directory.
+Upcoming challenges will test you on being able to create a file that will contain a history of the changes made to our _project-log_ directory.

 When working on real world projects, files are constantly added and updated with code or text.